sinergitanpabatas15/Dataquiz/log.md

 **Today's Progress**: Create answer transition of quiz page.

 **Thoughts:**: The page is not finished yet, as the transition has some weird issues.
 Still need some time to fix it :(

+### Day 33: 10 Oct 2018

+**Today's Progress**: Create introduction page and result page with new image.
+Add fade in effects on logo, text, header ... etc.